JahnaviManne/SoftwareEngineering-LanguageLerning/_posts/shell_scripting_basics_1.md

 **Installation:**
 There are no additional packages that are required for executing shell scripts.
 Shell scripting can be executed by creating a file with ".sh" extenstion and adding "#!/bin/bash" at the very first line of the file"

+<h1>Learning about Shebang in shell script</h1>

+My learnings on shebang line:
+- In shell scripting, the shebang (#!) is a special code in the very beginning of a script file that tells the system which interpreter should be used to run the script.
+- This shebang line specifies that the script should be run by the bash interpreter.
+- When a shell script is executed, the system first looks for the shebang line and uses the specified interpreter to run the script.
+- If the shebang line is not present, the system may use a default interpreter or throw an error.

 <h1>Variables in shell scripting</h1>

 - A variable in shell scripting is nothing but a pointer to the data.
 In shell scripting, we can create, assign, and delete variables respectively.